-During resurfacing works, there is potential for temporary impacts on the water environment.
+During VRS installation works, there is potential for temporary impacts on the water environment.
 Potential changes in water quality from pollution events (either by accidental spillage of sediments, particulate matter, chemicals, fuels or by mobilisation of these in surface water caused by rain/flooding) during works have the potential to have a direct or indirect effect on the surrounding waterbodies.
 The following mitigation measures will be put in place to reduce the risk of pollution incidents as a result of works:

-The scheme will not entail any in-stream works.

-- Standard working practices to comply with The Water Environment (Controlled Activities) (Scotland) Regulations 2011 (as amended) for works in or near water are detailed in the SEMP and will be adhered to on site. - No discharges into any watercourses or drainage systems are permitted.
-Appropriate containment measures will be in place to prevent any loss of construction materials into the water environment. - Appropriate measures will be implemented during resurfacing operations to limit the potential for wastes (i.e. road planings) and materials (i.e. new asphalt) to enter any gullies present on site.
-On completion of resurfacing operations, any gullies present on site should be visually checked to ensure they have not become blocked as a result of the scheme. - An incident response (contingency) plan will be put in place to reduce the risk from pollution incidents or accidental spillages.
+- The scheme will not entail any in-stream works. - Standard working practices to comply with The Water Environment (Controlled Activities) (Scotland) Regulations 2011 (as amended) for works in or near water are detailed in the SEMP and will be adhered to on site. - No discharges into any watercourses or drainage systems will be permitted.
+Appropriate containment measures will be in place to prevent any loss of construction materials into the water environment. - An incident response (contingency) plan will be put in place to reduce the risk from pollution incidents or accidental spillages.
 All necessary containment equipment, including suitable spill kits (for oil and chemicals) will be available on site, quickly accessible if needed, and staff trained in their use. - All spills will be logged and reported.
 In the event of any spills into the water environment, all works will stop, and the incident will be reported to the project manager and the BEAR Scotland Environmental Team.
 SEPA will be informed of any such incident as soon as possible using the SEPA Pollution Hotline. - All plant and equipment will be regularly inspected for any signs of damage and leaks.
 A checklist will be present to make sure that the checks have been carried out. - Storage of hazardous material, oil and fuel containers will be distanced more than 10m away from any watercourses. - If required, a designated refuelling area will be identified.
 Fuel bowsers will be stored on an impermeable area and will be fully bunded.
 This will be distanced more than 10m from any watercourses. - During refuelling of smaller mobile plant, a funnel will be used, and drip trays will be in place.
 Care will be taken to reduce the chance of spillages.
 Spill kits will be quickly accessible to capture any spills should they occur.
 The ground / stone around the site of a spill will be removed, double bagged and taken off site as special contaminated waste. - Generators and static plant may have the potential to leak fuel and / or other hydrocarbons and will have bunding with a capacity of 110%.
 If these are not bunded then drip trays must also be supplied beneath the equipment with a capacity of 110%.